neurodance/teams-ai/teams.md/src/components/include/essentials/graph/typescript.incl.md

 | `@microsoft/teams.graph-endpoints`      | Yes      | Request-builder functions and types to call any of the production ready Graph APIs. |
 | `@microsoft/teams.graph-endpoints-beta` | Yes      | Same, but for Graph APIs still in preview.                                          |

-To use this library to call Graph APIs, the first step is to install the optional endpoints package using your favorite package manager.
+To use this SDK to call Graph APIs, the first step is to install the optional endpoints package using your favorite package manager.
 For instance:

 ```sh
 npm install @microsoft/teams.graph-endpoints